Belgian beers, wines and live music on offer in an authentic bistro environment

 Un petit slice of bistro culture offering Belgian beers, wine options, snack food and loads of live music

-On the edge of Hove sits The Paris House, a corner bar that offers something a little unique and exotic for Brighton.
+On the edge of Hove sits Le Pub, or is it The Paris House? a change in name over lockdown doesn’t seem to have much changed the ethos, and this corner bar offers something a little unique and exotic for Brighton.
 Situated in what was once a late Victorian era hotel, the architecture and art nouveau touches really fool you into thinking this was plucked straight out of a continental European city.

 The atmosphere continues inside.
 A chequered floor, ceiling fans, classic decorative pieces, the large French flags on the ceiling, even a barman with a French accent, all combine to maintain the illusion that you just stepped off Western Road and into a back-alley Paris bistro.